-From the inlet thru hull to flush module and from flush module to pump module inlet use supplied clear 3/4 (19mm) spiral suction rated hose.
-The outlet of the filter assembly on the main module to the Clark pump assembly is under pressure.
-Use the supplied braided clear vinyl hose rated to 150 PSI (11 bar).
-From Clark pump brine discharge connector use supplied 5/8 (15.9mm) clear braided vinyl hose.
+From the inlet thru hull to the flush module and from flush module to the pump module inlet use the supplied clear 3/4 (19mm) spiral suction rated hose.
+The outlet of the filter assembly on the main module to the Clark pump assembly is under a pressure of 200 PSI (14.5 bar).
+Use the supplied 1/2" (12.7mm) tubing.
+Follow the HP tube assembly instructions (p.47).
+From the Clark pump brine discharge quick disconnect fitting use the supplied 5/8 (15.9mm) clear braided vinyl hose.